marcopierobon/blog/src/content/posts/2021-11-20-dynamodb-cost-reduction-test-entry.md

 - message batching: the library allows to easily publish events not sharing the same partition key on the same batch
 - handling individual event failures: if not all events could be received by Kinesis (aka a partial success condition), the library simplifies dealing with the individual failures
-- logging: the library provides automatic logging
+- logging: the library provides automatic logging in response to success/failure of the publication of the events

-In case no KPL library is available or using an unofficial one is not an option, the only alternative is to connect directly to the Kinesis API and implement these features (if needed).
+In case no KPL library is available for the technology at hand or using an unofficial one is not an option, the only alternative is to connect directly to the Kinesis API and provide a bespoke implementation of the needed features.

 ### KCL (Kinesis Consumer Library)

 On the consuming side, although the library started out as multiplatform on v1, on the following version it followed the same path of the KPL - meaning that it is available natively only in Java.

 The main difference in this regard, is that it is available via a MultiLangDaemon ([MultiLangDaemon Code][8]) app that allows call from other languages.
-In order to make this possible, the Java process need to be running side by side with the code in the other language ([MultiLangDaemon on AWS docs][9]).
+In order to make this possible, the Java process needs to be running side by side with application calling it ([MultiLangDaemon on AWS docs][9]).

-An unofficial Golang implementation of the KCL by VMWare is available on [GitHub][10], and it also seems to be a healthy project.
+An unofficial Golang implementation of the KCL by VMWare is available on [GitHub][10], and, similarly to the unofficial KPL library, it also seems to be a healthy project.

 The functionality provided by the KCL are most advanced than the ones provided by the KCL.
 Among them: